shaanzie/QuickRef/Theory Concepts/Blockchain/5: Public Ledger.md

     - Tracks debits and credits
     - Tells the story of a transaction from all sides
     - Distributed ledger record
+    - Blockchain is an example
+    - Cryptography is the third entry

 - Features
   - Synchronized and accessile across different sites